cloudposse/terraform-aws-components/README.md

 Please take a look at each [component's README](https://docs.cloudposse.com/components/) for specific usage.

 > [!TIP]
-> ## 👽 Use Atmos with Terraform
+> ## 👽 Use Atmos to Orchestrate Environments with Terraform
-> These components work really well with [Atmos](https://atmos.tools), our open-source tool for managing infrastructure as code with Terraform.
+> These components work really well with [Atmos](https://atmos.tools), our open-source tool for orchestrating Terraform.
 >
 > <details>
 > <summary><strong>Watch demo of using Atmos with Terraform</strong></summary>